aws-amplify/docs/docs/lib/analytics/fragments/js/getting-started.md

 ## Set up existing analytics backend

-The manual setup enables you to use your existing Amazon Pinpoint resource in your app.
+The manual setup enables you to use your existing AWS Pinpoint resource in your app.

 ```javascript
 import Amplify from 'aws-amplify';